-If you purchased the DG834G v4 in a country where an ADSL filter is not included, you must acquire one.
+If you purchased the DGN2000 in a country where an ADSL filter is not included, you must acquire one.

-You must install an ADSL filter for every telephone that uses the same phone line as your wireless ADSL2+ modem router a.
-Select the filter and splitter that you need based on the type of phone line at your location.
+• Install an ADSL filter for every telephone that uses the same phone line as your wireless-N modem router.
+Select the appropriate filter(s) for your wireless setup.

-- 1 One-Line Filter.
-Use with a phone or fax machine. - 2 Splitter.
-Use with a one-line filter to share an outlet with a phone and the modem router. - 3 Two-line filter with splitter.
-Use to share an outlet with a phone and the modem router.
+- 1. One-Line Filter: Use with a phone or fax machine. - 2.
+Splitter: Use with a one-line filter to share an outlet with a phone and the wireless-N modem router. - 3.
+Two-Line Filter with Splitter: Use to share an outlet with a phone and the wireless-N modem router.

-- b.
-Connect the filter, and splitter (if used). - For a two-line filter connection, insert the filter into the phone outlet and connect the phone to the phone line connector (A).
+• Two-Line Filter Example.
+Insert the two-line filter into the phone outlet and connect the phone to the phone line connector (A), as shown in Figure 7.

-- For a one-line filter with a separate splitter, insert the splitter into the phone outlet, connect the one-line filter to the splitter, and then connect the phone to the filter - 2.
-Connect the wireless ADSL2+ modem router to the ADSL filter.
-Using the included phone cable with RJ-11 jacks, connect the ADSL port (B) of the wireless ADSL2+ modem router to the ADSL port (C) of the two-line filter.
+To use a one-line filter with a separate splitter, insert the splitter into the phone outlet, connect the one-line filter to the splitter, and connect the phone to the filter.

+2. Connect the wireless-N modem router to the ADSL filter.
+Using the included phone cable with RJ-11 jacks, connect the ADSL port (B) of the wireless-N modem router to the ADSL port (C) of the two-line filter, as shown in Figure 8.

-Improperly connecting a filter to your wireless ADSL2+ modem router will block your ADSL connection.
+Improperly connecting a filter to your wireless-N modem router will block your ADSL connection.

-- 3. Connect the Ethernet cable (D) from a wireless ADSL2+ modem router LAN port to the Ethernet adapter in your computer. - 4.
-Connect the power adapter to the router and plug it in to a power outlet.
+- 3. Connect the Ethernet cable (D) from a wireless-N modem router LAN port to the Ethernet adapter in your computer, as shown in Figure 9. - 4.
+Connect the power adapter to the wireless-N modem router and plug it in to a power outlet.